 History and Lonnie's ApologyIndeed, Lonnie's autobiography provides many details that you cannot find in any of the "official histories," either of Calvary Chapel or Vineyard USA.
 Much has already been written about pastor Chuck Smith and his wide influence, and John Wimber was himself another major figure, who was just as significant as Chuck, in my opinion.
 And two important books have been written about John Wimber: these are The Quest for the Radical Middle by Bill Jackson, and The Way It Was by John Wimber's widow, Carol Wimber.
 I especially recommend reading them together.
 Though Lonnie had played a very pivotal role in both Chuck's and John's churches, that role has been increasingly downplayed over the years until it has been reduced to an insignificant footnote, if Lonnie is ever mentioned at all.
 His name has been erased over time, as in a process of damnatio memoriae, an example of which I have given in my article "Blurred History".
 And if you go to Vineyard's official history, Lonnie is missing entirely, although he had played a very active part in Vineyard's early growth.
 This brings us to one of the secondary reasons that motivated Lonnie to produce his autobiography (page 158):

 I believe that I brought a move of God and an anointing back from Africa to the States and was able to help John Wimber take it around the world.
 If you detect a tinge of regret, I apologize.
 I don't want to get ahead of the chronology of events, and I definitely don't want to take anything away from the glorious work of the Holy Spirit that changed so many lives and churches worldwide.
 However, as my life story continues, you might come to understand my disappointment to have been COMPLETELY written out of the history of the Jesus People Movement and then this new Vineyard Movement.
 Leaders had their reasons, some of which I have already alluded to and some that I will further disclose as the Lord leads.In other words, Lonnie simply wanted to set the record straight about what happened.
 It is very sad that it has taken this many years for Lonnie's voice to be heard, as it were from the grave.
 In the postscript at the end of the second book, Roger Sachs has said that the upcoming third book (Set Free) "will be the most controversial of the series."
-I think I can already guess some of the reasons for this.
-It's not much of a secret who the "leaders" were, which Lonnie has mentioned above.
-And I suspect there will be some surprises.
+I think I can already guess some of the reasons for this, for it's not much of a secret who the "leaders" were, which Lonnie has mentioned above.
+And having placed these on a pedestal, some people may not like it being pointed out that the church leaders were also fallible and sometimes made serious mistakes.
+I suspect there will be other surprises as well.
 Regarding the upcoming third book, all I can say to Roger Sachs is this: "Please hurry.
 Sure, it might ruffle somebody's feathers, but let Lonnie finish telling his story — fiat justitia ruat caelum."

-The truth of the matter is not everyone in the leadership in the Calvary Chapel movement was happy about the revival that God had brought back from South Africa with Lonnie to Calvary Chapel Yorba Linda — a revival which also began to spread to other CC churches as well, for Lonnie still had some friends among various CC pastors outside of Costa Mesa, who would invite him to minister at their churches.
-But what was happening did not fit the paradigm accepted in Costa Mesa.
+The truth of the matter is not everyone in the leadership in the Calvary Chapel movement was happy about the revival that God had brought back from South Africa with Lonnie to Calvary Chapel of Yorba Linda — a revival which also began to spread to other CC churches as well, for Lonnie still had some friends among various CC pastors outside of Costa Mesa, who would invite him to minister at their churches.
+But the revival that was happening did not fit the paradigm accepted in Costa Mesa.
 A crisis would would soon be triggered.
-And Lonnie began to face a barrage of criticism and accusations directed at him, accusations which continue to this very day.
+And Lonnie began to face a barrage of criticism and accusations directed at him — accusations which continue to this very day.
 This brings us to another secondary reason that Lonnie had for writing his autobiography.
-He could not stay silent forever when a genuine move of God's Spirit among people was being badly spoken of.
+He could not stay silent forever when a genuine move of God's Spirit among people was being maligned.
 He had to say something in his defense (page 143):

 However, not all Calvary Chapels ended up agreeing that what happened that night was from God.
 News spread like wildfire.
 There was a huge split of opinions.
 Other churches and individuals also weighed in on the controversy.
 People said it was pure emotionalism and accused me by saying "Lonnie Frisbee uses mass hypnosis and crowd manipulation.
 No way could it be an anointing or an out-pouring of the Holy Spirit of God!"
 Many took the accusations several steps further and said, "It was the devil."
 The problem with that theory was that all the young people who were knocked to the floor said they had received the most powerful encounters with God of their lives.
 These kids had no grid for what happened to them.
 They came out of the experience in love with Jesus, on fire for God and the gospel, and were immediately blasted into His service full of energy and motivation.
 I don't think the devil is behind that kind of a response!
 Do you?
 We are to judge a tree by its fruit.Besides Lonnie's testimony, Roger Sachs also included the testimonies of other people who were there and who were affected.
 You can read them for yourself.
 The experience of God's presence had been so overwhelming and so intense that some people, for example, were knocked to the floor.
 People were speaking in tongues — which was something that pastor Chuck had always found distasteful, a phenomenon to be relegated to a backroom, out of sight, if allowed at all.
 But what broke the paradigm was the scale of what was happening, out in the open; so many people were being affected simultaneously, like a rapidly spreading fire or a strong wind blowing across a field of ripe wheat.
 Large numbers were being baptized in the Spirit in a spectacular way.
 But what Lonnie is pointing out here is the central importance of what occurred afterwards once people got up off the floor.
 What were the results?
 The Lord Jesus had been similarly accused by the leadership of His time, when He did miracles and healed on the Sabbath day, something that broke the accepted paradigm.
 And Lonnie here uses the very same argument that the Lord Jesus in the scriptures had used to refute the accusations that were being made against Himself.
 The problem was that the leadership in Costa Mesa was concerned about appearances, the smoke that surrounded the fire.
 What was happening was not decorous.
 But how people experience God's power can have different outward manifestations, and we are never going to completely understand it all.
 If people get knocked to the floor, so what?
 As Lonnie explained above, you discern the tree by looking at the fruit — that is what is important.
 And you can bank on this: The Devil is not in the business of leading people to love God more and to preach Jesus Christ.